csningli/MultiAgent/mas/README.md

 		obj.draw(screen = screen)

 ## (class) Obstacle
-All <b>Obstacle</b>s in MultiAgent 2.0 are represendted by the segments with configurable thickness.
+All <b>Obstacle</b>s in MultiAgent are represendted by the segments with configurable thickness.

 You can define an obstacle by specifying the starting point and the finishing point.
 If you want the segment thicker, you can explicitly indicate the 'radius' parameter in the initialization.

-In MultiAgent 2.0, all obstacles are static, which means they can not be moved (and resized) once they are created.
+In MultiAgent, all obstacles are static, which means they can not be moved (and resized) once they are created.

 ### Initialization